top 0

 Turkish mosaic art

-For a unique, beginner-friendly workshop that will add colour and light to your home, look no further than the Anatolia Cultural Centre’s year-round mosaic art workshops, where you can decorate traditional Turkish lamps with hand-cut glass and beads.
-Prices start from $320 for small candle-holders, while lamps can cost anywhere from $460 to $790, depending on the size and design.
-The lantern-lit studio is one of the prettiest places to spend an afternoon, and is made all the cosier with the complimentary mint tea and Turkish delight that comes with every package.
+For a unique, beginner-friendly workshop that will add colour and light to your home, look no further than Mosaic Art Studio’s year-round mosaic art workshops, where you can decorate traditional Turkish lamps with hand-cut glass and beads.
+Creations range from small candleholders to table lamps, with a choice of simpler and complex design patterns.
+The lantern-lit studio is one of the prettiest places to spend an afternoon and is made all the cosier with the complimentary mint tea and Turkish delight that comes with every package.

 Mosaic Art Studio, Room 705, 7/F, World Interests Building, 8 Tsun Yip Lane, Kwun Tong | (+852) 9151 6968